snehascaria/unit-converter/README.md

 OVERVIEW

 This program starts with displaying three options to select length conversations, weight conversions and exit option.
-Further sub-options of both types are given in two separate functions.
-Using switch statement
+Using switch statement,further types of conversions are accessed in the while loop for each type.